ton/vim-alternate/README.md

 file to the corresponding header source file (.hpp) and finally back again to the C++ source file.
 Something a.vim does not support as far as I know.

+Extensions containing multiple dots are supported, and will be matched against all file names that end with that extension.
+This implies that there is room for amibiguity.
+Multiple extension mappings may match the extension or part of the extension of some filename.
+Vim-alternate will always favor the extension mapping that has the longest match with the extension of the current file name.
+In case multiple mappings have defined the same longest matching extension, the first mapping in the list of extension mappings is chosen.

 The latest version of vim-alternate can be found at:

   https://github.com/ton/vim-alternate